 Luckily, we don’t have to forgo health for convenience.
 You can choose a diabetic meal delivery plan to ensure you’re getting all the nutrients and sugars you need to feel your absolute best.

 Meal plans can also effectively and effortlessly manage your weight, allowing you to focus instead on other tasks.
-From Sun Basket to Plated, we looked into the best meal delivery service for diabetics to make healthy eating a no brainer.
+From Sun Basket to Plated, we looked into the best diet food delivery for diabetics to make healthy eating a no brainer.

 Step 3: Plate Your Food

 Though a diabetic meal plan largely entails making sure you’re eating healthy proteins, vegetables, whole grains, and fruit, it’s also important to consider serving sizes.
-When preparing your meal, use the plate method to guide you on the correct servings and nutrients.
+When preparing your meal or using one of the best meal delivery service out there, use the plate method to guide you on the correct servings and nutrients.
 The Mayo Clinic suggests diabetics divvy up your portions in the following way:

 Dedicate half of the plate to non-starchy vegetables like tomatoes, leafy greens, spinach, or carrots.